 - Mud Volcano

 - Petrified Tree

 - Artists Paint pots

 Start early.
 Grab a quick cup of coffee and breakfast.
-It is a hour drive from West Yellowstone to Old Faithful.
+It is an hour drive from West Yellowstone to Old Faithful.
 Along the drive, there are several sites to stop and see.
-Check out the half mile boardwalk thru a small thermal area called Fountain Paint Pots.
+Check out the half-mile boardwalk thru a small thermal area called Fountain Paint Pots.
 Many of the geysers on this trail erupt frequently.
 This trail takes about 30 mins.

 The first major stop is Midway Geyser Basin and the famed Grand Prismatic Spring.
-Midway Geyser Basin has two of the world’s largest hot spring, Grand Prismatic and Excelsior Geyser.
-The Midway Geyser boardwalk is 0.8 mile loop.
+Midway Geyser Basin has two of the world’s largest hot spring, Grand Prismatic, and Excelsior Geyser.
+The Midway Geyser boardwalk is a 0.8-mile loop.
 The loop takes about 3o minutes to walk.
 You will pass the Turquoise Pool, Opal Pool, Grand Prismatic Spring and, Excelsior Geyser.
-Excelsior Geyser is dormant but when it was seen erupting in the 1800s its spray reach up to 300 ft in height.
+Excelsior Geyser is dormant but when it was seen erupting in the 1800s its spray reaches up to 300 ft in height.
 Grand Prismatic Spring is one of the most photographed sits in the park.
-The color of Grand Prismatic due to a heat-loving bacteria.
+The color of Grand Prismatic due to heat-loving bacteria.
 The bacteria changes color with the heat.
 The orange color is the coolest section of water and the green is the hottest.
 The bright blue is due to the depth of the spring.
 It is 121 feet deep and 370 ft wide.